Bossaball Colombia highlights Bogota’s summer festival

 Between July 30th and August 7th 2016, Bogota had one of the most entertaining weeks of the year.
 The city dressed up for the traditional summer festival, the “Festival de Verano”.
 Day by day, different activities were offered to Bogota and its citizens enjoyed and got to know the charms of the capital.

-The festival is characterized by music, sports, outdoor recreation and cultural events with live concerts, theaters, special events for children and family audiences, tournaments of international sports and more than 200 first class recreational activities – all of them at no costs to the spectators and participants.
+The festival is characterized by music, sports, outdoor recreation and cultural events with live concerts, theaters, special events for children and family audiences, international sports tournaments and more than 200 first class recreational activities – all of them at no costs to the spectators and participants.
 They were able to live the 20th edition of the summer festival, organized by the IDRD (Instituto Distrital de Recreación y Deporte) – (District Institute of Recreation and Sports).
 Our Bossaball partners from Colombia are collaborating with the IDRD since 2015, when our discipline became an official school sport in Bogota.
 During the 2016 edition, the first Bossaball tournament on Colombian soil took place.

 Bogota’s city festival comes to live